 This hike is 3 months long and offered in two parts:

 Part 1 is to begin in March with the rest of the group & continue until June where we will provide transportation to the nearest airport or Greyhound bus station.

 Part 2 is if one cannot begin with the rest of the group, then one can join the group somewhere along the way.

 Please remember that you will need to keep up with the daily mileage if joining later in the year.
 We will pick you up at the nearest airport or Greyhound bus station and bring you to the nearest trailhead to await the main groups' arrival & join us.
 Transportation will be provided to the nearest airport or Greyhound bus station when your journey with us is over.
 Other options may be available if driving own vehicle to the trailhead.

 One month hike for those hikers who wish to gain some experience backpacking for a good length of time.
 It is 1 month long & offered in 2 parts as well but part 1 is highly recommended for beginners because of mileage per day.
 Part 1 is where you will join the main group at the beginning in March and finish one month later in NC/TN area.
 Part 2 is where you will join the group somewhere along the way.
 Again, remember that you will need to keep up with the daily mileage if joining the group later on in the year.
 We will pick you up and/or drop you off at the nearest airport, bus station or shuttle service if you drove.
 If no thru-hike is scheduled for this year than you can pick your own month to hike or let us suggest one.

 This is a great way to learn about the trail, check out the necessary gear, and gain some experience before committing to something more.
 Most hikes leave from Amicalola Falls SP in GA or Harper's Ferry, WV for beginners.
-Other week hikes along the trail are more challenging and are reserved for more experienced hikers.
+Other Course/Seminar locations w/free week hikes along the trail that are more challenging reserved for more experienced hikers.